Karagul/Flexdashboard-Report/SETUP.md

 Rscript Monthly_Report_Package.R
 ```

+## Modify the dashboard code

+The appearance and behavior of the dashboard is defined in the following files:
+    - Monthly_Report_UI_Functions.R
+    - Monthly_Report.Rmd
+    - style.css

+In these files, logos, colors and fonts can all be changed.

 ## Publish the Dashboard Online

 - Create account on shinyapps.io and select plan.
 Basic or higher is recommended.
-- Open Monthly_Report.Rmd and select "Run Document"
+- Open Monthly_Report.Rmd in RStudio and select "Run Document"
 - Test locally and troubleshoot
 - Once everything looks good, publish the dashboard to shinyapps.io
-- In shinyapps.io, go to dashboard, select the Application, and select Settings (the gear icon)
+- In the shinyapps.io admin portal (https://www.shinyapps.io/admin/#/dashboard), select the Application, and select Settings
     - Increase Instance Size
     - Adjust Instance Idle Timeout, if desired